 When I think back to my previous house, where I lived for close to eight years, if we’d switched then and got similar savings we could have been close to a grand better off.

 How to reduce costs when you have a water meter

 If you’ve already got a meter because you’ve moved into a house with a meter, had one for more than two years or compulsory installations are happening, well there are still ways you can cut your bills and it’s very very simple.
 You use less water.

-If you can’t be bothered with that, there are obvious things you can do.
-For example, it’s making sure that you don’t necessarily flush the loo every single time.
+There are obvious things you can do.
+For example, turning off the tap when you clean your teeth, or it’s making sure that you don’t necessarily flush the loo every single time.
 There’s that phrase “if it’s yellow let it mellow, if it’s brown flush it down”.
 It might sound a bit rough… but it’s true that you don’t necessarily need to flush it every time – and that will save some water.

 Free water saving devices